-Additionally, the bill outlines remedies for violations of this prohibition, allowing individuals wrongfully arrested to pursue civil action for damages and providing the Attorney General the authority to act on behalf of the state in such cases.
-It clarifies definitions related to civil arrest and educational institutions, ensuring comprehensive understanding and enforcement of the new provisions.
+Additionally, the bill outlines remedies for violations of this prohibition, allowing individuals who are wrongfully arrested to pursue civil actions for damages and providing the Attorney General the authority to seek injunctive relief on behalf of the state.
+The bill also clarifies definitions related to civil arrest and sensitive locations, ensuring that the protections apply regardless of when the privilege against civil arrest is invoked.
 The act is set to take effect upon passage.

 Statutes affected: As Introduced: 12-3577